photon-sdk/photon-lib/README.md

 ### Add Recovery Phone Number (optional)

 In order to allow for wallet recovery in case the user forgets their PIN, a recovery phone number can be set.
 A 30 day time delay is enforced for PIN recovery to mitigate SIM swap attacks.
-The phone number is stored only on the user's iCloud.
-A hash is stored on the key server for authentication later (hashed with scrypt and a random salt).
+The phone number is stored in plaintext only on the user's iCloud.
+A hash of the phone number is stored on the key server for authentication (hashed with scrypt and a random salt).

 ```js
 import { KeyBackup } from '@photon-sdk/photon-lib';